 WordPress is hugely popular – it now powers 27% of the websites online.
 Numbers like that attract attention and people seeking to make money go where the demand is, so becoming a premium WordPress developer is an attractive way to make money – with some of the leading developers raking it in.
 Of course, there’s going to be quite a bit of variation between how good developers are with their initial coding and their on-going support of the theme.
 Frustratingly, not all theme developers will deliver on their promises and sadly the support can be severely lacking (or run out after six months if you don’t pay for an ‘extended license’).
-The risk of-course, is that if you use one of these themes and find out the developer is not one of the ‘good ones’ you’ve not just blown the cost for the theme licensing, but you’ve also wasted a lot of your time and energy trying to make the theme work for you.
-There’s also the opportunity-cost of what you may have lost in increased revenues by not going down a more expensive route.
+The risk of course, is that if you use one of these themes and find out the developer is not one of the ‘good ones’ you’ve not just blown the cost for the theme licensing, but you’ve also wasted a lot of your time and energy trying to make the theme work for you.
+There’s also the opportunity cost of what you may have lost in increased revenue and marketing opportunities.

 So here’s a quick summary of my experiences with premium themes over the years – what I’ve learned and what you really need to be aware of before jumping in and buying a theme or themes (yes some people end up buying dozens of themes trying in vain to find the ‘right fit’ for their needs).